taskent/Multiple-Neanderthal-Introgression-/README.md

 Run as follows:

-python find_phased_haplotypes.py
+python find_phased_haplotypes.py inputfile1 inputfile2 outputfile population

+inputfile1: A .bed for S*-significant haplotypes, including the SNP positions that S* used to detect the derived haplotype

+inputfile2: A .vcf file for 1000 Genomes Project, Phase I data set

+outputfile: A .bed for S*-significant phased haplotypes, including the SNP positions that S* used to detect the derived haplotype

+population: ea (East Asia) or we (western Europe)

-#Compute average pairwise nucleotide difference (pi) between the S*-significant haplotypes and the two high quality Neanderthal genomes (Altai and Vindija Neanderthal genomes) and count the number of new mutations occurred on S*-significant haplotypes in the modern human lineage (that is, after they entered human genomes) as well as the derived alleles shared between modern human populations and the ancient hominin genomes
+## 6) Compute average pairwise nucleotide difference (pi) between the S*-significant haplotypes and the two high quality Neanderthal genomes (Altai and Vindija Neanderthal genomes) and count the number of new mutations occurred on S*-significant haplotypes in the modern human lineage (that is, after they entered human genomes) as well as the derived alleles shared between modern human populations and the ancient hominin genomes

 Run as follows: